graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 imported from will result in a query error.

-Until the network is reality, we are dealing with individual Graph nodes and querying subgraphs where foreign entities are not also indexed on the same node should be handled with more tolerance.
-This RFC proposes that entity references to a subgraph that is not available should simply resolve to `null` values in query results.
+Until the network is reality, we are dealing with individual Graph nodes and querying subgraphs where imported entity types are not also indexed on the same node should be handled with more tolerance.
+This RFC proposes that entity reference fields that refer to imported types are converted to being optional in the generated API schema.
+If the subgraph that the type is imported from is not available on a node, such fields should resolve to `null`.

 ## Compatibility